Find Grad Schools

 154 Yearly Graduations

-University of Florida tops the list of the most popular school in the U.S. for agriculture and agriculture operations majors who are seeking their master's degree.
+The most popular school in the United States for agriculture & agriculture operations students seekinga master's degree is University of Florida.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 154 people received their master's degree in agriculture and agriculture operations from UF.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 72% were women.
+During the most recent year for which we have data, 154 people received their master's degree in agriculture & agriculture operations from UF.
+Of these students, 77% were women and 30% were members of underrepresented racial-ethnic groups.

 #2